S-FM/faim-mcp/README.md

 npm install @faim-group/mcp
 ```

-Then configure Claude Desktop to use it:
+Then configure your client to use it:

 ```json
 {